-With St Albans Cathedral Choir, he has recently been on tour to Germany (2015), Italy (2013) and Sweden (2011), and in the years before these to the Netherlands, Italy, the USA and France (twice).
-They also broadcast frequently on radio and television and have made four three CD recordings.
-Their next recording, with the Abbey Girls Choir and the Royal Philharmonic Orchestra will be released in May 2016 on Naxos of music by John Rutter following the success of a previous recording in 2011 which was listed in the BBC/Gramophone classical music top 20 for several weeks and a disc of Mozart (Masses and Regina Coeli) in 2012.
+With St Albans Cathedral Choir he has recently been on tour to Spain (2017), Germany (2015) and Italy (2013) and in the years before these to the Netherlands, Italy, the USA and twice to Sweden and France.
+They also broadcast frequently on radio and television.
+Recent recordings by the choir have been for Naxos; their last recording, with the Abbey Girls Choir and the Royal Philharmonic Orchestra (released May 2016) of music by John Rutter follows the success of a previous recording in 2011 that was listed in the BBC/Gramophone classical music top 20 for several weeks and a disc of Mozart (Masses and Regina Coeli) in 2012.

 Also since 1998, he has been music director of the St Albans Bach Choir.
-With the Bach Choir he has conducted about 40 concerts of the large scale choral repertoire with orchestra and the choir enjoys an excellent reputation for the highest standards in their concerts.
+With the Bach Choir he has conducted over 50 concerts of the large scale choral repertoire with orchestra and the choir enjoys an excellent reputation for the highest standards in their concerts.

 Tom Winpenny – Assistant Master of the Music

-Tom Winpenny is Assistant Master of the Music at St Albans Cathedral where his duties include accompanying the daily choral services and directing the acclaimed Abbey Girls Choir.
-Previously, he was Sub-Organist at St Paul's Cathedral, and during this time he performed with the Cathedral Choir at the American Guild of Organists National Convention, performed in Mahler's Symphony no. 8 with Valery Gergiev and the LSO, and played for many great state occasions.
-He has also broadcast regularly on BBC Radio and been featured on American Public Media's Pipedreams.
-He is also Musical Director of the London Pro Arte Choir.
+Tom Winpenny has been Assistant Master of the Music since 2008, and his Cathedral duties include accompanying the daily choral services and directing the acclaimed St Albans Abbey Girls Choir.
+Previously, he was Sub-Organist at St Paul’s Cathedral, London, and during this time he performed with the Cathedral Choir at the American Guild of Organists National Convention in Minneapolis/St Paul, performed under Valery Gergiev in Mahler’s Symphony No. 8 with the London Symphony Orchestra, and played for many major state occasions.
+He has broadcast regularly on BBC Radio and has featured on American Public Media’s Pipedreams.